Trump Media & Technology Group: Investigation of alleged Russian financial connections and alleged money laundering

 The Guardian reported in March 2023 that in 2022 the SDNY expanded its criminal investigation to include whether TMTG engaged in money laundering.
 Beginning in December 2021, when the company was in danger of collapsing because its merger with DWAC had been delayed, it received a loan in two payments totaling $8 million.
 This included $2 million from Paxum Bank, which is part-owned by Anton Postolnikov, a relation of Aleksandr Smirnov, a former Russian government official who now runs the Russian maritime company Rosmorport.
 Another $6 million was paid by an ostensibly separate entity, ES Family Trust, which shared a director with Paxum Bank.
-The $8 million loan was structured to automatically convert into TMTG common equity upon merging with the SPAC – meaning ES Family Trust will gain a stake in TMTG if the merger proceeds – though this was not disclosed to the SPAC investors nor the SEC.
+The $8 million loan was structured to automatically convert into TMTG common equity upon merging with the SPAC – meaning ES Family Trust would gain a stake in TMTG if the merger proceeded – though this was not disclosed to the SPAC investors nor the SEC.

+TMTG sued the Guardian, Variety and Will Wilkerson, for reporting on the Paxum affair, the suit was dismissed.
+TMTG refiled an amended complain, but dropped their suit, without prejudice, in April 2026.

-The federal probe into investors of DWAC, according to The Washington Post, discovered that a wealthy investor in the company was allegedly connected to attempts to allegedly move assets from Russia, Ukraine, and China into the Caribbean, and other intermediaries such as Hong Kong, the United Kingdom and Belize.
+The federal probe into investors of DWAC, according to The Washington Post, discovered that a wealthy investor in the company was allegedly connected to attempts to move assets from Russia, Ukraine, and China into the Caribbean, and other intermediaries such as Hong Kong, the United Kingdom and Belize.
 According to a government transcript, an informant referenced the process as "the full Singapore with a double dip, as we call it, with having the U.K. thrown in there, just to give it that added cleanliness and polishing off".